friemen/reactnet/README.md

 1. Collect links that must be evaluated because they're either pending or have an input reactive that is contained in the pending-reactives.
-2. Of the pending links take only those that are on the minimum topological level and are actually ready to be evaluated.
+2. Select only those links that are on the minimum topological level and are actually ready to be evaluated.
 3. Get next values from input reactive of the links that are going to be evaluated.
 4. Evaluate all links on the same topological level, and collect